ZipRecruiter on iPad and iPhone: My Real Job Hunt Walkthrough

 Practical tips from a real search

 A handful of habits made the app work harder for me.
 First, turn on push notifications and actually act on them quickly.
 The jobs that replied fastest were the ones I applied to within an hour of the alert landing, so I kept the alerts on my iPhone and treated them like time sensitive messages.
+If you only check email, switch the alert delivery to push or text in settings, because the email digest can lag by a day.

 Second, do not lean only on One Tap Apply for roles you really want.
-For my top picks I opened the listing, read it properly, and added a short note or a tailored resume rather than blasting the generic version.
-The one tap flow is brilliant for volume, but a little personalisation got noticeably more callbacks.
+For my top picks I opened the listing, read it properly, and used the note field or a tailored resume rather than blasting the generic version.
+The one tap flow is handy for volume, but a little personalising got noticeably more callbacks.
 Third, keep your job title list broad at first.
-I added two or three variations of the same role, which surfaced listings I would have missed with a single narrow search.
-Finally, check the app once in the morning and once in the evening rather than refreshing all day.
-New roles post in waves, and that rhythm kept me current without burning out on the search.
+I added two or three variations of the same role, which surfaced listings I would have missed with a single narrow search, then tightened it once I saw what was actually out there.

 The limits and downsides to know

 The notifications can also tip into noise.
 If your criteria are too loose, the alerts pile up fast, and I had to go back and tighten my filters so the matches stayed relevant.
 One Tap Apply, handy as it is, makes it a little too easy to apply on autopilot, and a scattershot approach rarely lands interviews.
-There is no separate iPad optimised layout either, so on the larger screen it is essentially a bigger version of the phone app rather than a redesigned desktop style experience.
-It works fine, it just does not take full advantage of the iPad.
-None of these are dealbreakers, but they are worth knowing before you rely on it as your only tool.
+Phil's suggestions are pleasant but generic in places; it is an AI drafting tool, so read anything it writes before you send it, and do not assume its match scores reflect what a hiring manager will think.

 Good alternatives worth comparing